victorsoyvictor/casual-markdown-cv/resume.md

 ## **ADDITIONAL INFORMATION**
 - Passionate about STEM and eco-conscious technologies.
 - Strong problem-solving skills, proactive mindset, and adaptable to new challenges.
 - Enthusiastic about continuous learning and knowledge-sharing in tech and AI fields.

----
-This version of your CV is **structured, modern, and concise**, ensuring it’s **easy to read and professional**.
-Let me know if you’d like any further refinements! 🚀